Thanos Plevris

-Athanasios "Thanos" Plevris (Αθανάσιος "Θάνος" Πλεύρης; born 21 May 1977) is a Greek politician and son of nationalist, neo-fascist author Konstantinos Plevris.
-He is currently serving as the Minister for Health under the cabinet of Kyriakos Mitsotakis.
-Plevris is often described as a radical right and islamophobic voice in Greek politics.
+Athanasios "Thanos" Plevris (Αθανάσιος "Θάνος" Πλεύρης; born 21 May 1977) is a Greek right-wing politician and son of author Konstantinos Plevris who served as the Minister for Health under the cabinet of Kyriakos Mitsotakis from 2021 to 2023.
+He currently serves as Minister for Migration and Asylum.
+Plevris is often described as a far-right and Islamophobic voice in Greek politics.

 Political career

 He was first elected to the Hellenic Parliament with the ultraconservative Popular Orthodox Rally at the 2007 parliamentary election.
 He was subsequently elected to the European Parliament in June 2009, before returning to the national parliament at the election held in October of the same year.
 When the Popular Orthodox Rally failed to reach the electoral threshold of 3% at the May 2012 election, Plevris joined New Democracy and became the party's first substitute after the election held the following month.

 A few months after being elected to the Athens city council in May 2014, he was sworn in as a member of parliament for the third time in November 2014, replacing Dimitris Avramopoulos who had resigned his seat in order to serve on the European Commission.
 Plevris failed to be re-elected at the elections of January and September 2015, but returned to the legislature at the 2019 election.
-He currently serves as Minister for Health in the Cabinet of Kyriakos Mitsotakis.
+He served as Minister for Health in the Cabinet of Kyriakos Mitsotakis from 2021 to 2023.
+He was appointed as Minister for Migration and Asylum in June 2025.

 Plevris practices law in Athens, having completed postgraduate and doctoral studies in medical law at Heidelberg University and in criminal law from the University of Athens respectively.
-He represented as lawyer the 8 police officers accused of brutality against Zak Kostopoulos.
+He represented as lawyer the eight police officers accused of brutality against Zak Kostopoulos.
 He completed his military service as a sergeant in the 32nd Marines Brigade.

 Controversies

 He is widely seen as a far-right figure in Greek politics and some of his opinions have been described as extreme and racist.
 In the 1990s during his academic years he used to participate in nationalist protests and in at least one instance was caught on camera burning Turkish flags alongside supporters of the neo-nazi party Golden Dawn.

+Immigration

 Plevris has also advocated the use of deadly force as a deterrent against illegal immigration.
 He has also suggested that immigrants should be denied access to food, water and health care, in order to make their living conditions in Greece less attractive than those in their homelands.

+In July 2025, Plevris was among several European officials declared "persona non grata" by the Government of National Stability in eastern Libya after he and the said officials held an earlier meeting with officials of the rival Government of National Unity based in Tripoli to discuss migration.